wyatt-toure/guppy-colour-learning/README.md

 figures, and render the website pages.
 Below we describe the contents of these files as well as the additional files contained in the root directory.

+  - `CITATION.cff` contains the information needed to cite the code and data in the repository

   - `analysis-experiment-1.Rmd` is the R code and documentation for the experiment 1 data preparation and analysis.
 This script generates the Analysis 1 page of the website.